 Electric Power Generation, Transmission, and Distribution

-Using SCADA systems, electrical utilities detect current flow and line voltage, monitor circuit breaker operation, and take sections of the power grid online or offline.
+Using SCADA systems, electrical utilities detect current flow and line voltage, monitor circuit breaker operation (e.g. a vacuum circuit breaker or SF6 circuit breaker), and take sections of the power grid online or offline.

 Mass transit and Railway Traction